ethereum-optimism/pm/src/audits.md

 ## Audit Execution

-As the implementation and testing approach an state in which the code is ready to be frozen and a release date can be set with relative certainty, a date for the audit can be agreed.
+A devnet deployment is a [requirement for the audit execution](./sdlc.md#step-2b-security-audit-procurement-if-needed).
+As the date for the alphanet deployment is known with certainty, a date for the audit can be agreed so that the audit can be executed in parallel with the alphanet and betanet deployments and acceptance testing, and concluded before the testnet deployment.

 We prefer to communicate with auditors over Slack during the audit.
 Questions from auditors should be answered promptly and carefully.
 These questions reveal gaps in the [specifications or the scope](./security-readiness-template.md), which should be amended accordingly.